mich-yi/is310-coding-assignments/command-line-maze/README.md

-# hello welcome to my food maze 🍔
+# hello welcome to my food maze 🍔!!

 start in: maze/entrance/

 each room has a clue + two doors
-read the clue pick the correct door and keep going
-wrong doors are dead ends just go back
+read the clue, pick the correct door, and enter the next room based on said hint wrong doors are dead ends

 the final answer is inside a hidden directory somewhere
 hint: ls -a

 useful commands: